9 MIN READ

 I turned 30 this month.

 Over the past six months, I’ve become a grown-up really fast.
-I have a full-time job, a salary, a 401(k) and an apartment in a retirement community in Florida.
+I have a full-time job, a salary, a 401(k) and an apartment in a Florida community full of retirees.

 I used to be cool.